-Deferred annuities provide a lifetime income for someone who reaches the vesting age.
-They allow that person to choose how to invest the remaining balance of their superannuation account in an ABP, and to manage it to last to the vesting age of the deferred annuity, or perhaps beyond.
+These products include deferred annuities, which then allow that person to choose how to invest the remaining balance of their superannuation account in an ABP, and to manage it to last to the vesting age of the deferred annuity, or perhaps beyond.

-Pooled investment annuities and pensions supplement their investment return by redistributing to survivors the amounts retained after the death of members of the pool (referred to as 'survival credits').
+These annuities supplement investment returns by redistributing to survivors the amounts retained after the death of members of the pool (referred to as 'survival credits').
 They can facilitate investment in growth assets (and therefore investment risk), as does an ABP, but use survival credits to provide some level of income for life.
 Unlike a conventional lifetime annuity or deferred annuity, the level of income is not guaranteed.
-Pooled investment annuities and pensions may be preferred by retirees because they do not bear as much cost of capital to back investment and/or mortality guarantees, and they are prepared to accept some risks.
+Retirees may prefer the products because they do not bear as much cost of capital to back investment or mortality guarantees, and they are prepared to accept some risks.
 Providers may add some guarantees (of investments, mortality experience or actual payments) where they believe that retirees will be prepared to pay the costs.
-A deferred annuity could also be structured as a pooled product.